GMT-351-Geospatial-Data-Management/team11/README.md

 ## Project Evaluation:
 All of the main objectives set in the project have been achieved.
 All group members worked equally throughout the project, and we have understood that the dedication shown has resulted in the achievement of all the main goals set in the project.
 We would like to thank Associate Professor Berk ANBAROĞLU, who assigned us this project that will increase our knowledge in software and who supported us throughout the project process.
-20.01.2024 - Team 11 Promotional video of our project https://youtu.be/UHUfCi_q9rI
+20.01.2024 - Team 11